Padmja26/SOC-Automation-Lab/Configuration.md

 3. Add a **webhook** to receive alerts from Wazuh Manager.
 4. Use this webhook to automate alerts forwarding and integrations with TheHive.

-# Wazuh Integration with Shuffle for SOC Automation

-This guide provides step-by-step instructions to integrate Wazuh with Shuffle to automate security operations and incident response workflows.

 ## 11. Prerequisites

 Ensure you have the following components installed and configured: